stacksgov/sips/sips/sip-025/sip-025-sbtc.md

 reclaims their BTC once the subsequent reward cycle finishes.

-* A new set of Stackers come online as part of a new reward cycle starting while the peg-in request is pending.
-In this case, the peg-in request is cancelled -- the new Stackers cannot act on it.
-The spending conditions of the peg-in script will permit the user to reclaim their Bitcoin later.
+* A new set of Stackers come online as part of a new reward cycle starting while the deposit request is pending.
+In this case, the deposit request is cancelled -- the new Stackers cannot act on it.
+The spending conditions of the deposit script will permit the user to reclaim their Bitcoin later.

 * The Stackers are unable to complete a WSTS signing round.
-In this case, the sBTC system freezes until the Stackers are able to come back online -- no peg-ins or peg-outs will be processed.
+In this case, the sBTC system freezes until the Stackers are able to come back online -- no deposits or withdraws will be processed.
 Freezing and thawing the system are discussed in a subsequent section.

-Second, the miner can fail to include the peg-in authorization transaction from the Stackers.
+Second, the miner can fail to include the deposit authorization transaction from the Stackers.
 This would prevent the Stackers' vote from being recorded in `.sbtc`.
 If this happens, then Stackers refuse to sign any blocks until they see a block which contains the as-yet-unmined authorization transaction(s).
 If